 NWP concepts have high facilities costs due to the distance to the creek but may be attractive if an acceptable purchase price can be negotiated with existing project participants.
-The project timeline is several years due to need to design and construct several miles of pipeline and the need to secure a long-term purchase agreement.
+A potential project timeline is highly variable but could take several years due to the need to secure a long-term purchase agreement and the need to design and construct several miles of pipeline.